Love is in the air!Come to our 2nd annual Valentine's Crab Feed at Tall Guy Brewing!

 Head of Development & Fundraising

-With extensive experience in non-profit, fundraising, and event management, Mary is excited to help the Mendo Food Network in our mission to provide healthy, fresh food to anyone in need in Mendocino County.
+As our Head of Development & Fundraising, Mary oversees our donor engagement, fundraising and campaigns, and marketing.
+Mary's goal is to help the Mendo Food Network in our mission to provide healthy, fresh food to anyone in need in Mendocino County.
 Mary is passionate about helping others, and is committed to encouraging community, empathy, and equity in every aspect of her work.

 Head of Programs

 Tricia Fernandez came to the Food Bank seeking an internship to complement her Human Services degree at Mendocino College, where she graduated in 2025.
 She quickly established an instant connection with our team and transitioned into a role within our food distribution department.
-As our Head of Programs, Tricia serves as the face of our CalFresh Outreach program, oversees our Pop-Up distributions, and leads our volunteer program.
+As our Head of Programs, Tricia serves as the face of our CalFresh Outreach program and oversees our Pop-Up distributions.
 Her warm and friendly presence and dedication to her work make her an invaluable member of our team.
 Thank you, Tricia!

 Partner Services Coordinator